AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_finetuning.rst

 :class:`GRPO <agilerl.algorithms.GRPO>` class.
 This class follows the same structure as the other reinforcement learning algorithms in the AgileRL library.

-An important part of training aN LLM to display reasoning bahevaiour is distributed training.
+An important part of training an LLM to display reasoning behaviour is distributed training.
 They are called *Large* Language Models for a reason, and unless you are a very lucky individual, you may not have enough capacity on your individual computer to train even a 'small' LLM.
 If you want to train a larger, more powerful model, then this becomes even more infeasible.
 Instead, we can leverage distributed